branner-non-code/notes/CONTENT/VirtualBox/VirtualBox_set-up_of_Ubuntu_on_Mac_OSX.md

  1. VirtualBox: choose virtual machine and go to Settings => Network =>
    2. Adapter 1: NAT; under "advanced", click "Port Forwarding" and set the Host and Guest Ports to a port of your choosing, and also set the Host IP.
 These numbers will be used again below.
    2. Adapter 2: Bridged Adapter, name: en1 USB Ethernet
- 1. Start virtual machine, then make backup of `sshd_config` and change the copy that is left in place:
+ 1. Start virtual machine, then on Guest make backup of `sshd_config` and change the copy that is left in place:

         sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config.original
         sudo chmod a-w /etc/ssh/sshd_config.original
         sudo vim /etc/ssh/sshd_config

-   and set `Port `... to whatever non-standard port you desire.
+   and set `Port `... to whatever non-standard port you assigned to the NAT adapter above.
 Then

         sudo restart ssh

-   and make sure you can log in with your password:
+   and make sure you can log into the Guest from the Host with your password:

         ssh <user>@<IP> -p <port>

+   Then log out of the Guest.

- 1. Make sure there is an ssh key on your host computer and use `ssh-copy-id` to register it with the guest.
-Then
+ 1. Make sure there is an ssh key on the Host and use `ssh-copy-id` to register it with the Guest.
+Then on the Guest:

         sudo vim /etc/ssh/sshd_config